ssato/python-anyconfig/docs/index.rst

    ConifgObj, configobj, ``configobj`` [#]_, Likewise.
    MessagePack, msgpack, ``msgpack-python`` [#]_, Likewise.

-You can check the supported formats (types) on your system by 'anyconfig_cli -L' easily like this:
+The supported formats (types) of python-anyconfig on your system is able to be listed by 'anyconfig_cli -L' like this:

 .. code-block:: console